ska-telescope/ska-sdp-screen-fitting/README.md

 ## Description
 This module can be used to convert a direction dependent calibration file (in h5 format) into a set of screens (image cube in fits format).
-The input calibration file has one solution per baseline, frequency and solution interval; the output has instead one screen per baseline, frequency and solution interval.
+The input calibration file has one solution per antenna, frequency and solution interval; the output has instead one screen per antenna, frequency and solution interval.
 There are two algotihms available for screen fitting:
 - Voronoi
 - Karhunen Loeve

+The screens obtained can be used to apply direction dependent effects during the imaging process with IDG in WSClean.
 Refer to https://wsclean.readthedocs.io/en/latest/a_term_correction.html?highlight=screen in the section "Diagonal gain correction" for more details.

 <!-- ## Badges